500-476-Great Vocals

 Writer/Composer: Christopher Ward / David Tyson (1989)

-This Canadian artist arrived on the musical world scene with this smash hit in 1990, drawing immediate respect from Rock / Pop / Blues / and Country artists.
+This Canadian female Rock artist arrived on the musical world scene with this smash hit in 1990, drawing immediate respect from Rock / Pop / Blues / and Country artists.
 Why?
 Because she really knew how to sing and deliver with expressive Soul and vocal prowess.
 She has the voice for Rock, or for a raspy Blues performance.
 This remarkable song seems centered around the religious fervor that accompanied Elvis fans during his heyday.
-In this selection she displays her strong self-assured style and her ability to extend notes with astonishing accuracy and clarity, even growling a few lines necessary…What a recording!…Truly Magnificent!
+In this selection she displays her strong soprano and self-assured style with her ability to extend notes with astonishing accuracy and clarity, even growling a few lines when necessary.
+The heyday of her career was a unique sound of the late 1980s and 90s.
+And what a recording!…Truly Magnificent!

 484. INDIAN LOVE CALL “Rose Marie” (1936)